adhearsion/adhearsion-website/docs/source/getting-started/freeswitch.md

 The 'park' application essentially puts the call on hold.
 The event socket notifies Adhearsion of the call as an event.

-If you plan to record calls, whether voicemail or for auditing, make sure there is a `recordings` directory in the FreeSWITCH application directory.
-Otherwise, depending upon the Adhearsion version, FS may fail to record and Adhearsion will not report the error (see [issue #243](https://github.com/adhearsion/adhearsion/issues/243).
+If you plan to record calls, whether voicemail or for auditing, make sure there is a `/var/punchblock/record` directory with permissions set to allow the user running freeswitch to access the directory.
+Otherwise, depending upon your Adhearsion version, FS may fail to record and Adhearsion will not report the error (see [issue #243](https://github.com/adhearsion/adhearsion/issues/243).

 ## Configuring Adhearsion for FreeSWITCH